 - The chaplains in the Pastoral Care Department are familiar with, and sensitive to, the issues that accompany illness, and will respect the individual beliefs and preferences of you and your family in dealing with your illness.

 - Chaplains provide spiritual care to all persons regardless of religious affiliation.
 You do not have to belong to a faith congregation or even consider yourself religious to request a chaplain.
-We are ready to visit with you and your loved ones, and hope to be of service to you while you are at Roswell Park Cancer Institute.
+We are ready to visit with you and your loved ones, and hope to be of service to you while you are at Roswell Park Comprehensive Cancer Center.

 If You Would Like a Visit